Colombian Crake

 About the Colombian Crake

 The Colombian Crake belongs to the family Rallidae, within the order Gruiformes.
-These birds typically live up to 7 years with a maximum recorded at 9 years..
+These birds typically live estimated to live around 5 years with little data on maximum lifespan..

 How to Identify a Colombian Crake